SimonSchneiderHSM/skeleton/README.md

 ### Workarounds

 There are still some bugs in the process engine.
 Because of this, There are a few workarounds applied to the process-engine-server-demo.
-See [server-demo-workarounds](process-engine-server-demo/README.md#workarounds) for detailed info.
+See [server-workarounds](process-engine-server/README.md#workarounds) and [server-demo-workarounds](process-engine-server-demo/README.md#workarounds) for detailed info.

 ### Authors/Contact information